huggingface/blog/megatron-training.md

 git clone https://github.com/NVIDIA/Megatron-LM
 ```

 You also need to add the vocabulary file and merges table of your tokenizer inside Megatron-LM folder of your container.
-If you want to copy this data from outside the container you can use the following commands
+These files can be found in the model’s repository with the weights, see the [repository](https://huggingface.co/gpt2/tree/main) for GPT2.
+You can also train your own tokenizer using `transformers`.
+For an example, please refer to the [CodeParrot project].
+Now, If you want to copy this data from outside the container you can use the following commands
 ```bash
 sudo docker cp vocab.json CONTAINER_ID:/workspace/Megatron-LM
 sudo docker cp merges.txt CONTAINER_ID:/workspace/Megatron-LM